mychiffonn/website/src/content/projects/2025-report.md

 retrospective report filled with 20 recommendations ranked by priority, including scaffolding testing and debugging skills more effectively, and improving lab notebooks with better code checkers.
 I worked with many data sources (student and peer tutor surveys, Google Sheet trackers, Google Colab comments) and automated some using Google Drive API.
-This report was completed faster with better structure than my supervisor expected.